-TW: What’s your favourite part of Flamenco?
+CC: What’s your favourite part of Flamenco?

 Lucia: I love the flamenco dancing!
 Marta and Aroa, who are dancers in our show. are really good and do super-fast ‘taconeo’ – that’s when you tap your feet in special flamenco shoes to make a drumming sound!
 I love their costumes as well.

 Scot: I like the singing.
 When I grow up I want to be a flamenco singer like Inma in our show… although I don’t want to sound exactly the same – her having a girl’s voice and all that!